 Earlier this year, I stayed at a large chain hotel on the outskirts of New York, which will remain unnamed.
 My Dad, who had been seeing more bed bug stories in the news, cautioned that I should check for bed bugs when I get to the hotel.
 I said I would.

-We had booked two rooms, and they happened to be connecting rooms.
-When I got to the hotel rooms, I did my usual inspection to make sure nothing is amiss (i.e. flush-able toilet, working faucet) and then did an added cursory inspections under the bed, behind the headboard, and then under the covers.
+We booked two (connecting) rooms.
+When I got to the room, I did my usual inspection to make sure nothing is amiss (i.e. flush-able toilet, working faucet) and then a cursory inspections under the bed, behind the headboard, and then under the covers.
 I was impressed by the hotel.
 Everything seemed to be well kept and clean.
 No signs of bed bugs.
 No shenanigans whatsoever.

 I had started to say, “See?
 No bugs…” when I picked up one of the white pillows to adjust it higher.
 And smack on the bed hiding under the pillow was a medium sized bug, black against the white sheets, a few centimeters long and with many legs.